isaaclu98/ApolloStocks/README.md

-# ApolloStocks - A Stocking Trading Web Application
+# ApolloStocks
 https://apollostocks-fd74f.firebaseapp.com/<br>
+Apollo Stocks is a stock trading weh Application which allows users to buy and sell stocks.
 A user will first create an account and login with the registered credentials.
 Afterwards, the user can start buying and selling any U.S stocks by inputting a ticker symbol and the quantity.
 There is a table that shows the user's stock portfolio displaying all the stocks names, the stock quantity, and the stock's current price.
 A transaction table tab is also an option for the user to monitor their recent tradings for auditting purposes.

 <img src = "/images/LoginScreen.png"> <br>
 <img src = "/images/PortfolioScreen.png"> <br>